310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Hinata %}
-Ah--wait!
+Ah— Wait!
 So it’ll disappear as soon as it gets wet!?
 I was playing around in the *Free to Touch* section, so my hands are all dripping wet!
 {% endbubble %}

 {% bubble Rei %}